belfortlabs/hello-fpga/README.md

 ### Caveats

+- Additional commands are available to interact with the FPGA's:
+  - `fpga-program`: programs the fpga's with our FPGA image released on AWS.
+                    This command is only required if the FPGA's have been reset.
-- We provide `fpga-reset` command for resetting the FPGAs in case it would be needed.
-For example, if you kill your app with `Ctrl+C` while it is interacting with FPGA, you may leave the FPGA in a bad-state.
-It might be preferable to perform a reset in such cases.
+  - `fpga-reset`:   Resets the fpga images.
+This is useful if you kill your app with `Ctrl+C` while it interacts with the FPGAs, and the FPGAs are left in a bad state.
+- **In case you run your programs without the fpga's programmed, you will get segmentation faults.**
 - Lesser used operations are stubbed out with a software implementation.
 Our team is continuously replacing them with HW optimized versions.
 - Enabling the logger gives you runtime warnings if a software function is used.
 Contact us if you would like priority support for a function that emits a warning.
 - Current implementations use FFT, but NTT support is under development.